Rerik

-It is the setting for Alfred Andersch's debut novel, Sansibar oder der letzte Grund (1957).
+It is the setting for Alfred Andersch's debut novel, Flight to Afar (1957).

 Rerik West

-Rerik West, on a peninsula separated from the town itself by a small isthmus, was a barracks town for Soviet forces during the time of the German Democratic Republic.
+Rerik West, on a peninsula separated from the town itself by a small isthmus, was a military townlet (barracks town) for Soviet forces during the time of the German Democratic Republic.
 Following German reunification, it was abandoned in 1992 and declared a restricted area due to contamination by unexploded munitions.
 It is now a ghost town, and has become a haven for wildlife.